List of ports in Pakistan

 This is a list of ports in Pakistan.
-There are three international seaports, seventeen dry ports, twelve fishing harbours, and five military ports.
+There are three international seaports, seventeen dry ports, twelve fishing harbours, and five naval bases.

 Seaports

 Containers at the Karachi International Container Terminal at the Port of Karachi.

 Aerial view of Gwadar harbour, showing the international port in the background and the fishing harbour in the foreground.

 All seaports in Pakistan are maintained and governed by the Ministry of Maritime Affairs of the Government of Pakistan.
 The three largest ports each have their own port authority.